 February 2019 Transfer of Development Rights and Inclusionary Zoning Assessment (ECONorthwest & Forterra)

 Accessory Dwelling Units (ADUs) and Tiny Homes

 City Council completed their policy discussion on common ownership of ADUs and tiny homes at their October 22, 2019 meeting.
-Those policy changes are integrated into Ordinance 2019-09.
-Planning Commission discussed Ordinance 2019-09 on December 12, 2019 and will hold a public hearing on the ordinance (now Ordinance 2020-02) on January 9, 2020.
-Staff anticipates Ordinance 2020-02 will be discussed by City Council starting in February 2020.
+Those policy changes are integrated into Ordinance 2020-02.
+Planning Commission held a public hearing on Ordinance 2020-02 on January 9, 2020.
+At that meeting, the Planning Commission formed a temporary subcommittee to discuss proposed rules for ADUs.

 - 2018 Affordable Housing Task Force Final Report with Appendices

 - 2018 Bremerton-Silverdale MSA HUD Median Income Limit (PDF)

 - 2017 Bremerton-Silverdale MSA HUD Median Income Limit (PDF)